modscripps/mixsea/CONTRIBUTING.rst

 To the new user, working with Git is one of the more daunting aspects of contributing to *mixsea*.
 It can very quickly become overwhelming, but sticking to the guidelines below will help keep the process straightforward and mostly trouble free.
-As always, if you are having difficulties please feel free to ask for help.
+If you are having difficulties please feel free to ask for help.

 The code is hosted on `GitHub <https://www.github.com/modscripps/mixsea>`_.
 To contribute you will need to sign up for a `free GitHub account
 <https://github.com/signup/free>`_.
 We use `Git <http://git-scm.com/>`_ for